jhuapl-bio/taxtriage/README.md

 nextflow run ./main.nf -profile test,docker
 ```

+A [wiki](https://github.com/jhuapl-bio/taxtriage/wiki) is available for detailed information on usage and configuration techniques.

-See [here](https://github.com/jhuapl-bio/taxtriage/blob/main/docs/usage.md#nf-coretaxtriage-usage) for a full list of input parameters and options available based on your own needs
+See [here](https://github.com/jhuapl-bio/taxtriage/blob/main/docs/usage.md#taxtriage-usage) for a full list of input parameters and options available based on your own needs

 If you would like more information on the confidence metrics, view it [here](https://github.com/jhuapl-bio/taxtriage/blob/main/docs/usage.md#confidence-scoring)